aaronchantrill/extract_naomi_corpus/README.md

 Right now I am just pulling the raw templates and deleting any placeholders.
 This should work well enough for an experiment since right now Naomi has very few templates that actually use keywords, but will definitely need to be improved by adding a line for every possible option in a keyword situation, and also including some indicator (<UNK>?) for unknown words.

 In the case of unknowns, it would be cool to either be able to feed the audio to a more general language model along with the partial translation, or identify exactly where the temporal boundaries of the unknown word are in the audio file and clip that little part and feed it to a general language model.

+This file is supposed to be run from Naomi's root directory as it uses a lot of Naomi's modules.
+Eventually I hope to use this as part of a Mozilla STT STTTrainer plugin.
+For the moment, it does not require any data in AudioLog since it is only concerned with training the language model and isn't modifying the acoustic model.